Quantum photonics in triangular-cross-section nanodevices in silicon carbide

 The optical response of the triangular nanobeams was modeled using the Finite-Difference Time-Domain method in the Lumerical FDTD software package.
+In the simulations, SiC was defined as a dielectric with a constant refractive index $n= 2.6$.
 The electric field profile of the fundamental mode is shown in Figure \ref{fig:fig4}a.
 The fundamental cavity resonance occurs at $\lambda = 1324$ nm with a quality factor of $Q \sim 1.05 \times 10^7$ and mode volume of $V \sim 2(\lambda/n)^3$.
-Higher order TE-polarized longitudinal modes are also supported in the cavity, as shown in Figure \ref{fig:fig4}b-d, where the cross-sectional profile is representative of the profiles of the electrical field nodes in all modes.
+Higher order TE-polarized longitudinal modes, useful for nonlinear optics processes involving multiple modes such as frequency conversion \cite{buckley2014nonlinear, buckley2014second, lukin20204h, yamada2014second}, are also supported in the cavity, as shown in Figure \ref{fig:fig4}b-d, where the cross-sectional profile is representative of the profiles of the electrical field nodes in all modes.
 Cavities with half-angle $30^\circ \leq \alpha \leq 40^\circ$ were simulated while maintaining the lattice constant and radii of the holes.
 It was observed that the resonant wavelength of the fundamental mode decreased with increasing $\alpha$, whereas the Q-factor and mode volume remained almost the same, as shown in Figure \ref{fig:fig5}.
 The impact of a changing lattice constant was studied across a range of 100 nm, which tuned the resonant wavelength from 1200 nm to 1500 nm, as shown in Figure \ref{fig:fig5}.
 The Q-factor and mode volume of the fundamental resonance for varying values of $a$ remained nearly constant (less than a factor of 2 for $Q$ and within $10\%$ for $V$).